How do I create and assign a Quick Test?

 - My Classes lists all classes of which you are a teacher.
 If you are assigning an assessment to classes that you don't teach, click on All Classes.
 You can filter to specific classes in the Search Classes box.

-- Assessments can be assigned to several classes at the same time by ticking each class you want to sit the assessment.
+- Assessments can be assigned to several classes at the same time by ticking multiple classes.

 - Assessments can be assigned to specific students instead of an entire class; select their class, then click Assign to specific students.

 To select content for your students to complete, click What?.
 Browse to the content you want to assign and click Add lesson or Add list.
 When you're done, click Confirm selection.